-- 15. The State of Montana maintains a website, transparency.mt.gov, which posts a variety of data sets for public viewing.
-One of those data sets is entitled, "Dark Money Spending for Entities Doing Business with the State of Montana." (https://dataportal.mt.gov/t/DOASITSDDataPortalPub/views/Dark Money/DarkMoneyDashboard?:isGuestRedirectFromVizportal=y&:embed=y).
+15. The State of Montana maintains a website, transparency.mt.gov, which posts a variety of data sets for public viewing.
+One of those data sets is entitled, "Dark Money Spending for Entities Doing Business with the State of Montana."

+(https://dataportal.mt.gov/t/DOASITSDDataPortalPub/views/DarkMoney/DarkMoneyDashboard?:isGuestRedirectFromVizportal=y&:embed=y).
 This website displays for the public the information submitted by all bidders on state contracts pursuant to the executive order, such as the bidders' name, contribution amount, and candidate or referendum supported.
+Id.

-Id. - 16.
-Montana is holding a general election on November 3, 2020.
+- 16. Montana is holding a general election on November 3, 2020.
 The ballot will include the governor's office and races for the State Senate and State House. - 17.
 The Illinois Opportunity Project engages in issue advocacy in Illinois and other states on issues that relate to its mission.
 It feels strongly that issue advocacy is a protected right under the First Amendment. - 18.
 Illinois Opportunity Project wishes to communicate its views on the First Amendment to at least 100 Montanans in advance of the November 2020 general election.
 In particular, it plans to make paid communications by mail to thousands of Montana voters within 90 days of the 2020 general election.
 These mailings will include names and pictures of candidates for governor.
 The mailings will urge these candidates not to continue Governor Bullock's Executive Order out of respect for privacy, free speech, and the First Amendment.
+The mailings will not engage in express advocacy or suggest specific candidate preferences to voters but will instead increase voter awareness on the issue of nonprofit organizations' privacy.
 IOP intends to comply with Montana's campaign finance laws in relation to these mailings.